nirizr/rematch/docs/installation.rst

 -----------------------------

 Installing a rematch server is only required once for a group of rematch users.
-Once an admin user is created, additional users can be managend through the admin console.
+Once an admin user is created, additional users can be managed through the admin console.

 .. warning:: Since permissions are not currently enforced, it is advised that confidential data will be kept on servers only accessible to those with permission to access said data.
 See Privacy section for more details.

-.. tip:: Windows based server installtions are possible but not recommended.
+.. tip:: Windows based server installations are possible but not recommended.
-  Some packages (scikit-learn, numpy, scipy) are required by the server but are more complicated to install on windows.
+  Some packages (scikit-learn, numpy, scipy) are required by the server but are more difficult to install on windows.
 Windows Subsystem for Linux may ease the installation process.
 Using Anaconda for python package management may also be helpful.